1982 Indianapolis 500: Finish

-In Victory Lane, Johncock admitted to having been worried about his car's deteriorating handling as he watched Mears get closer and closer in his mirrors.
+To Chris Economaki in Victory Lane, Johncock admitted to having been worried about his car's deteriorating handling as he watched Mears get closer and closer in his mirrors.
 He said that he had had no intention of backing off in turn one on the final lap and was prepared to go through the corner side by side if necessary.
 Mears, when interviewed by Bill Flemming after the race, seemed less disappointed about finishing second than thrilled to have been a part of the most dramatic finish in Indy history.
 Mears had noticed that Johncock's handling was going away, quipping that Johncock "had 'er everywhere but straight", and praised him for the ability to overcome such a challenge.
 Mears also conceded that Johncock's block in turn one was not a dirty move and admitted that "it was [Johncock's] corner."
 In interviews in later years Mears said that he would not change the result of the race even if he could, although he jokingly claimed to have watched the tape over and over again "to see if this time I get by Gordy".